-A human body has changing requirements as an individual ages.
+A human body has changing requirements depending on the age.
 Proteins are required for the body’s muscles, bones, and other functions.
 You must obtain at least 10% and less than 35% of your daily calories from proteins.
 Adult men and women need 56 and 46 grams of proteins a day respectively.
-Teenagers need around 50 grams and younger kids 19-34 grams of protein a day (31).
+Teenagers need around 50 grams and younger kids 19-34 grams of protein a day.
 A diet comprising 20% of daily calories from proteins is considered a ‘high protein’ diet.

 - Protein As A Carcinogen